ashvinpraveen/rosereader/README.md

 # rosereader

-Rosereader is the Rosetta stone of the internet age.
+Rosereader is the Rosetta stone of the internet.
 It translates great articles online into multiple major and minor languages so the best ideas can reach more people.
 We use LLM's to translate into multiple languages and are community driven.

 Many important ideas are first published in English.
 The goal of this project is to make those ideas accessible across borders by publishing one source article in many languages (and optional formats) under a single, shareable structure.